Term of the Moment

 Definition: display adapter

 A plug-in card in a desktop computer that performs graphics processing.
-Also commonly called a "graphics card" or "video card," modern display adapters use the PCI Express interface, while earlier cards used PCI and AGP.
-The display adapter determines the maximum resolution, refresh rate and number of colors that can be displayed, which the monitor must also be able to support.
-On most PCs, these graphics circuits are built into the motherboard's chipset.
-A separate plug-in card is required only to greatly enhance rendering for video games or other fast-motion graphics applications.
-See chipset.
+The display adapter determines the maximum resolution, refresh rate and number of colors that can be displayed, which the monitor must also support.

 Digital and Analog Signals

-Modern adapters output digital DisplayPort and HDMI signals.
-Earlier adapters (CGA, EGA, PGA, DVI) were also digital, and TV-tube-based monitors (CRTs) converted them to analog.
-Starting with VGA in 1987, adapters sent analog signals to the monitor; however, today's monitors may include VGA and DVI inputs to accommodate older computers.
 On laptops, the display circuitry has been digital from end to end.
+However, on desktop computers, the output to the screen has been both digital and analog.
+Modern graphics cards output digital DisplayPort and HDMI signals.
+Earlier adapters (CGA, EGA, PGA, DVI) were also digital, which old TV-tube-based monitors (CRTs) converted to analog.
+Starting with VGA in 1987, adapters sent analog signals to the monitor, and today's monitors may include a VGA input to accommodate older computers.
 See shared video memory, how to select a PC monitor, CGA, EGA, PGA, DVI, VGA, HDMI and DisplayPort.

 Call It What?